xeeteex/Job-Portal-RAG-Langchain-Pinecone/README.md

 ### CLI Mode
 1. **Prepare your documents**
-   - Place your PDF, TXT, or DOCX files in the `data/tmp` directory
+   - Place your PDF files in the `data/tmp` directory
    - The application will automatically process and index these documents

 2. **Run the application**